-Other major campus structures that will soon become familiar are the Liberal Arts Building (1941), the Book Store Building (1964), and Loyola Hall (1955), the Jesuit faculty residence.
+Other major campus structures that will soon become familiar are the Liberal Arts Building (1941), and Loyola Hall (1955), the Jesuit faculty residence.

-The new Marguerite M. Casey Building for Arts and Sciences Faculty and the Engineering and Computer Science Building, will open in the fall of 1987.
+The new Marguerite M. Casey Building for Arts and Sciences Faculty, the Engineering Building and redesigned University Services Building opened in the fall of 1987.